-Evicting or a tenant for requesting repairs or making an official complaint about conditions.
+- Evicting a tenant for requesting repairs or making an official complaint about conditions.

-Not revealing that an apartment is infested with cockroaches, bedbugs, and other creatures.
+- Not revealing that an apartment is infested with cockroaches, bedbugs, or other creatures.

 Laws vary state to state.
 Check with a lawyer if you are dealing with any of these activities.